Macawls/blog/content/post/Taoism and Rastafari/index.md

 I feel that when a 'religion' has more strict beliefs, is unified and becomes widely institutionalized, it falls under the 'religion' category.
 Example's would be Christianity, Hinduism, Islam including their many respective forms and so on.
 However, that's not to say places of worship for Taoism and Rastafarianism do not exist, because they do.

-Both Taoism and Rastafari Culture embrace the idea of treading on your **own** path to enlightenment.
+Both Taoism and Rastafari Culture embrace the idea of treading on your **own** path to enlightenment, finding peace and content in life's simple joys .
 Albeit in Rastafarianism it is much more of a collective effort.

 ![](lol.jpg)